w3f/polkadot-wiki/docs/learn/how-to/ledger-sign-transaction.md

 ![](../../assets/how-to/65016332727.png)

-It is the Polkadot browser extension asking you to sign a transaction.
+It is the Polkadot Developer Signer asking you to sign a transaction.
 Click on the "Sign on Ledger" button.
 The button will grey out, awaiting confirmation from your Ledger device.

 4\.
 The message "Please review" will appear on your Ledger device: